A tower under construction in Pittsburgh aspires to be the greenest in the world. I’ve heard that one before, and I usually don’t buy it.

 Working with Denzil Gallagher, principal at engineering firm Buro Happold, Ko wrapped the building in two walls.
 The three-foot space between them insulates in winter and rejects solar heat in summer, aided by automatic shades.

 Windows can be used to ventilate the entire building naturally.
 Staffers also can adjust the temperature with the sliding wooden doors.

 Why does PNC bother?
 Many experts think energy is abundant and a lot of people think global warming is a hoax.
-But Gary Saulson, the bank’s executive vice president and director of corporate real estate for the PNC Financial Services Group Inc. (PNC), has championed energy and resource conservation at PNC since 1998.
+But Gary Saulson, the bank’s executive vice president and director of corporate real estate for the PNC Financial Services Group Inc. (PNC:US), has championed energy and resource conservation at PNC since 1998.

 PNC has been building green “not because of any mandate but because it seemed the right thing to do,” Saulson said in an interview.
 “It makes sense economically and it boosts pride in our company.”